 The Radiologic Technology Program will dismiss a student who is on "academic warning" if the student does not, or cannot, raise all RAD core coursework GPA to 2.5 (75%) in each course.
-A dismissal may prevent the student from further enrollment in the Radiologic Technology Program.
+A dismissal will prevent the student from further enrollment in the University.